-The newly introduced neural networks require a GPU to be available for computation onboard of the robot.
-As embedded GPU chips such as the Nvidia Jetson TX2 do not provide enough processing power for the task optimization and navigation algorithms, we designed a custom PC solution constisting of a powerful AMD Ryzen 3700x processor, a mini-ATX mainboard and a low power Nvidia GTX1650 graphics card, which is connected to the mainboard with a riser cable.
-This enabled us to build a flat case with both the mainboard and the graphics card safely mounted inside, right next to each other.
+The newly introduced neural networks require a GPU for computation onboard of the robot.
+As embedded GPU chips such as the Nvidia Jetson TX2 do not provide enough processing power for the task optimization and navigation algorithms, we designed a custom PC solution consisting of an AMD Ryzen 3700x processor, a mini-ATX mainboard and a low power Nvidia GTX1650 graphics card, which is connected to the mainboard with a riser cable.
+This enabled us to build a flat case with both the mainboard and the graphics card safely mounted inside.
 The form factor of the case makes it possible to slide it into the robot's back, similar to a server rack.